SaingHmineTun/Hmine-POS/README.md

 # Hmine POS
-**Final Project for Diploma in Software Engineering from Y-Max University**

 This software is developed using JavaFX.
 Therefore, any computers that can run Java (installed JDK or JRE) can run this software.